Your membership has expired

 Many are CR Recommended used models, which means they performed well in our road tests when new, have average or better reliability, and earned high ratings in the Insurance Institute for Highway Safety crash tests.

-In this article Arrow link
+In this article

 More on Used Cars

 Below you’ll find our list of the 10 most popular used cars, SUVs, and trucks on CR.org, based on shoppers researching used vehicles.
 While our used-car data covers vehicles up to 20 years old, we’ve focused our write-ups on 3-year-old models.
 Three-year-old models are attractive because most leases end after three years.
-That means many of these cars have low mileage, and because the lessor had to keep the car in good condition the vehicles are likely to have been maintained properly and have interiors that were well cared for.
+That means many of these cars have low mileage, and because the lessor had to keep the car in good condition, the vehicles are likely to have been maintained properly and have interiors that were well-cared for.

 The vehicles are listed in order, starting with the model most researched, and a list of the 11th through 20th most popular models is included at the end.